ryushida/haibun-cli/README.md

+# Haibun

-Command Line Application for managing your finances.
+Haibun is a command line application for managing your finances.
 Built with Rust and PostgreSQL.

-# Features
+## Features

 - Add and view expenses/subscriptions
 - Manage accounts
-- Read CSV of portfolio
+- Import CSV of portfolio

 # Set up